Infoserv-Systems-Ltd/silero-rs/README.md

 silero_example --model <MODEL> --audio <AUDIO>
 ```

-where <MODEL> is teh path to the Silero model and <AUDIO> is the path to the audio
+where <MODEL> is the path to the Silero model and <AUDIO> is the path to the audio